-- 17. The scrum begins when the ball leaves the hands of the scrum-half. - 18.
+- 16. The scrum begins when the ball leaves the hands of the scrum-half. - 17.
 Only when the scrum begins may the teams push.
-Sanction: Free-kick. - 19.
-Possession may be gained by pushing the opposition backwards and off the ball. - Players may push provided they do so straight and parallel to the ground.Sanction: Penalty. - 21.
+Sanction: Free-kick. - 18.
+Possession may be gained by pushing the opposition backwards and off the ball. - Players may push provided they do so straight and parallel to the ground.
+Sanction: Penalty. - 20.
 Front-row players may gain possession by striking for the ball but only once the ball touches the ground in the tunnel.
 Sanction: Free-kick. - A front-row player striking for the ball may do so with either foot but not both at the same time.
-Sanction: Penalty. - 23.
+Sanction: Penalty. - The hooker from the team which threw in the ball must strike for the ball.
+Sanction: Free-kick. - 23.
 A front-row player must not intentionally kick the ball out of the tunnel from the direction it was thrown.
 Sanction: Free-kick. - 24.
 Any player within the scrum may play the ball but only with their feet or lower legs and they must not lift the ball.
 Sanction: Penalty. - 25.
 If a scrum collapses or if a player in the scrum is lifted or is forced upwards out of the scrum, the referee must blow the whistle immediately so that players stop pushing. - 26.
 When the scrum is stationary and the ball has been available at the back of the scrum for three-five seconds, the referee calls "use it".
 The team must then play the ball out of the scrum immediately.
 Sanction: Scrum.